NICTA/revrand/README.rst

 Finally, if we use these basis functions with any of the algorithms in this revrand, *the parameters of the basis functions are learned* as well!
-So really in the above example :code:`lenscale = 1.` is just an initial value for the kernel function length-scale!
+So really in the above example `lenscale = 1.` is just an initial value for the kernel function length-scale!